 Operating in the rapidly-changing healthcare industry can be difficult for a business of any size.
 The heavy regulation and reporting requirements have significantly increased the administrative work required to remain compliant.
-At Payentry, we have focused on how we can help businesses operating in the healthcare marketplace by developing comprehensive reports, tools and processes to minimize time and errors associated with government reporting requirements.
+At Payentry, we have focused on how we can help businesses operate in the healthcare marketplace by developing comprehensive reports, tools, and processes as part of our healthcare payroll software system to minimize time and errors associated with government reporting requirements.

 for The Healthcare Industry

 January 1 – March 31